 - Gradually pour in the drippings then the beef broth.
 Season with salt and pepper to taste.
 Let it simmer while continuously stirring until you get your desired consistency.

-And there you have a flavorful yet not overpowering gravy for your chuck roast!
+And there you have a flavorful yet not overpowering gravy for your baked chuck roast!

 What Are The Best Vegetables To Use With Chuck Roast?